retlawrose/elide-testing-framework/CONTRIBUTING.md

 The rest of the commit message is then used for a description of the change.
 A detailed explanation can be found in this [document][commit-message-format].

-## <a name="cla"></a> Signing the CLA

-Please sign our [Contributor License Agreement](https://yahoocla.herokuapp.com) (CLA) before sending pull requests.
-For any code changes to be accepted, the CLA must be signed.
-It's a quick process, we promise!

 ---